notepad-plus-plus/npp-usermanual/content/docs/binary-translation.md

 ### Editing an existing translation

-Sometimes, the official Notepad++ translation for a language doesn't match your particular usage.
 Sometimes, Notepad++ has been updated recently but the translation file is one or more versions behind, so some of the text isn't in your selected language.
+Sometimes, the official Notepad++ translation for a language doesn't match your particular usage of that language.
 Or sometimes, you just want to have some fun rewording things for your own amusement.
 To accomplish any of these goals, follow this process:

 1. If you don't already have the translation file for your desired language, download it from the [localization portion of the code repository](https://github.com/notepad-plus-plus/notepad-plus-plus/tree/master/PowerEditor/installer/nativeLang) and save it into the `%APPDATA%\Notepad++\localization\` or `Notepad++_Install_Dir\localization\` directory (see [Configuration Files Location](../config-files/#configuration-files-location)).
 Create the `localization\` directory first, if it doesn't already exist.
 2. It is recommended to download the most recent copy of [english.xml](https://github.com/notepad-plus-plus/notepad-plus-plus/blob/master/PowerEditor/installer/nativeLang/english.xml) at the same time, putting it in the same directory, to use as a reference for helping with the translation.